HewlettPackard/PacketRusher/README.md

 ./app ue
 ```

-**Check interface uetun1 that will test data plane with ping or other tool.**
+**Check uetun1 interface in your host for test data plane with ping or other tool.**

 # Questions